 An easy chipotle mayo recipe you can keep in the fridge anytime you need a dish to taste incredible.

-I don’t mean to be dramatic when I say I put this chipotle mayo on EVERYTHING except my morning waffles.
+I don’t mean to be dramatic when I say I put this creamy chipotle sauce recipe on EVERYTHING except my morning waffles.
 You could make a cardboard box taste good if you doused it in this stuff.
 Plus it’s stupid easy to make.
 Easy recipes make me so happy. 🙂

 That’s what we call a win win.